jpmallette/appleStoreScraper/README.md

 * apple_top_app <-merge(top_apps_charts_books_data,apple_data,by="appID")

-As a further note, sample analysis can be found in the file "sampleAnalysis.R".
-Feel free to improve the file (aka name convention and other issues that can arise)
+As a further note, I have added extra material in the R_meetup.r .
+I have done a survival analysis base on the data.

 YOU ARE GOOD TO GO AND HAVE FUN !